MR-ROGUE01/MR-ROGUE01/README.md

 ---

 ## 🎯 Fun Fact
-I learn faster when I break my code first 😄
+I usually understand a concept only after breaking my code a few times 😄

 ---